hydralabs/plasma/doc/bugs.rst

 If the problem you're reporting is not already in the bug tracker, go back to the Plasma Bug Tracker.
-If you don't already have a tracker account, select the "Register" link in the navigation bar and undergo the registration procedure.
+If you don't already have a tracker account, select the `Register <http://code.plasmads.org/register>`_ link in the navigation bar and undergo the registration procedure.
 Otherwise, if you're not logged in, enter your credentials and select "Login".
 It is not possible to submit a bug report anonymously.

 Being now logged in, you can submit a bug.
-Select the "New Ticket" link in the sidebar to open the bug reporting form.
+Select the `New Ticket <http://code.plasmads.org/newticket>`_ link in the sidebar to open the bug reporting form.

 The submission form has a number of fields.
 For the "Summary" field, enter a *very* short description of the problem; less than ten words is good.
 In the